craftcms/docs/docs/4.x/config/README.md

 - **General Settings:** System Name, Status, and Time Zone;
 - **Sites:** Base URLs;
 - **Sections:** Preview Target URIs;
-- **Asset Volumes:** Base URL, File System Path (Local only);
+- **Asset Filesystems:** Base URL, File System Path (Local only);
 - **Email:** System Email Address, Sender Name, Email Template path, SMTP credentials;

 Focusing one of these fields will immediately suggest some values.
 Type `$` followed by an environment variable’s name or `@` followed by an alias to narrow the suggestions and find your placeholder.

 Aliases have the extra benefit of allowing extra path segments, so `@web/uploads` is a perfectly valid setting.
-If a combination of alias and path is used frequently, though, it might make sense to define a specific `@uploads` alias and use that in the control panel, instead.
+If a combination of alias and path is used frequently, though, it might make sense to [define a specific `@uploads` alias](#aliases) and use that in the control panel, instead.

 ::: tip
 Plugins can add support for environment variables and aliases in their settings as well.
 See [Environmental Settings](../extend/environmental-settings.md) to learn how.